AlexWangVT/blog_post_project/index.md

 We are interested in deep diving the solutions to three questions of interest:

-* What kind of people are more likely to participate in bootcamps?
+* What is the academic background of a developer?
-* How many years of progamming experiences for the participants going for a bootcamp?
+* How many years of programming experiences do the developers typically have?
-* What impacts the expected salary after graduation and how?
+* Do developers satisfy their career?

-## Part I: What kind of people are more likely to participate in bootcamps?
+## Part I: What is the academic background of a developer?

 Are people with advanced degrees more likely to switch to a career as software engineer, or those without formal education?
 What are the academic background of those engaging in the developer career?

-[Figure 1](https://github.com/AlexWangVT/blog_post_project/blob/master/results/background.png) gives us a clear picture of the answers to those questions.
+[Figure 1](https://github.com/AlexWangVT/blog_post_project/blob/master/results/background.png) describes the academic background of the participants.
 More than 40% of the participants are holding a Bachelor degree and 20%+ holding a Master.
 Those without formal eduction experience have less sense to switch their careers to the high tech field.
 More than 75% of the developers have the computer or IT background.
 Most of them come from computer science or software engineering.
 The rest are from science, engineering, and other fields.

+[Figure 2](https://github.com/AlexWangVT/blog_post_project/blob/master/results/background2.png) describe the career satisfaction and computer understanding of the participants.
+More than 70% of the participants satisfy their career with the satisfactory level ranging from 7 to 10.
+Also, more than half of them think that they understand computer well, yet near 40% think that they don't know a lot about computer and need further trainings.

+## Part II:

 ## How many years
 ## Header 2